AbdelrahmanHamdyDev/maleem/README.md

 - Create and assign expenses to groups
 - Filter expenses by group or money source
 - Delete expenses using swipe
+- Update existing entries (money sources, groups, expenses) with adaptive UI refresh
 - Data stored locally using Hive
-- Added dedicated UI screens to allow users to add entries for:
+- Dedicated UI screens for managing:
   • Money sources
   • Expense groups
   • Expenses
 - Integrated input validation and Hive storage for each box

 ## Project Structure